phiresky/joint-multilingual-speech-recognition-and-language-id/thesis.md

 Other features we tried include the Mel-frequency cepstral coefficients (MFCC) with 20 dimensions \[ref\] and a set of bottleneck features trained on phoneme recognition using a feed forward network, which is used for speech recognition at the Interactive Systems Lab \[ref\].

-Because our training data set is limited, we easily run into overfitting problems with a large input feature dimension.

-All of the features are extracted with a window size of 32 milliseconds, overlapping each other with a stride of 10 milliseconds.
-This gives us 100 frames per second.

 ## Training and Neural Network Design {#sec:training}

 We begin with a simple feed forward network.
 The input layer consists of